sachintha-lk/cc-project/README.md

     ```npm
     npm run build
     ```

 3. Create the .env file by copying .env.example

+    Generate an app encryption key

+    ```bash
+    php artisan key:generate
+    ```

-5. Create a database and configure the .env file.
+4. Create a database and configure the .env file.
     For this either use a Sqlite database or a MySQL database.
     Follow instructions in configuring the env file: https://laravel.com/docs/10.x/database

-6. Run the migrations.
+5. Run the migrations.
     ```bash
     php artisan migrate
     ```
-7. Run the seeder.
+6. Run the seeder.

     ```bash
     php artisan db:seed
     ```

-8. Run the dev server.
+7. Run the dev server.

     ```bash
     npm run dev